Three new buildings and a decommissioning feast for Structure Twenty-Seven

 It was an apparently multi-purpose tool which has heavy impact marks at one point, grinding marks at another and signs of smoothing at yet another.

-Monday, August 6, 2018, began with another two new buildings – Structure Thirty-One, which is the new designation for a suspected earlier building under Structure One, and Structure Thirty-Two, which is in the extension to Trench J and on top of Structure Five.
+Monday, August 6, 2018, began with another two new buildings – Structure Thirty-One (a suspected earlier building under Structure One) and Structure Thirty-Two (in Trench J and on top of Structure Five.

 Another nice decorated pot sherd came from the midden baulk filling the outer passage of Structure Ten.

 The idea it might be some sort of stalled tomb, such as Midhowe, in Rousay, was starting to look unlikely.

 Instead it seemed we had something else entirely – although we’re still not sure that that “something else” is.